Become an Appliance Expert. Subscribe to our Knowledge Base!

-If you're one of the 12 million Americans that suffer from food allergies, 25.8 million Americans that are diagnosed with diabetes or other diet limiting disorders, it can be difficult to enjoy a scoop of your favorite ice cream.
-As a consumer, you never know if your vanilla ice cream was made in a plant that also makes Rocky Road ice cream.
+If you're one of the 12 million Americans that suffer from food allergies, ot one of the 25.8 million Americans that are diagnosed with diabetes or other diet limiting disorders, it can be difficult to enjoy a scoop of your favorite ice cream.

-To make matters worse, it seems like every ice cream shop posts a warning about risks for food allergy sufferers at their locations.
-Not knowing whether your food is safe or not makes extremely difficult to enjoy a tasty sundae or scoop of ice cream!
+It seems like every ice cream shop posts a warning about risks for food allergy sufferers at their locations.
+Not knowing whether your food is safe or not makes it extremely difficult to enjoy a tasty sundae or scoop of ice cream!

 Fortunately, with a home ice cream maker, ice cream isn't a frozen dessert that you have to go without.
 An ice cream maker allows you to enjoy the freedom of eating your favorite frozen dessert without having to worry about cross-contamination risks.